praxis/praxis/reference/requests.md

 Please see [Resource Definitions and Actions](../resource-definitions/), for more information on defining request headers in your action.

+## Content Type

+The `Content-Type` header is ubiquitous and has a well-known format (it's an Internet media type), so requests have a special reader method for accessing their `content_type`.
+The reader method returns a `MediaTypeIdentifier` object so you don't need to parse the header's value.

+Refer to [Media Types](../media_types/) for more information about media type identifiers, and [Handlers](../handlers/) to learn how Praxis uses the content type to parse a request's body into structured data.

 ## Payload

 `request.payload` will return any parameters that were passed through the